 Ivan Watson is CNN's senior international correspondent based in Hong Kong.
 He moved to the city in the summer of 2014 to focus on reporting from the Asia Pacific region after being based for in Istanbul, Turkey for CNN for the previous five years.

 During his time with CNN, Watson has roamed across the world, reporting on a wide range of stories.
+Most recently, he played a key role covering Hong Kongs Umbrella Revolution pro-democracy movement.
 In 2013, Watson reported on the devastation and struggle for survival in the Philippines after Typhoon Haiyan.
 In 2011 he broadcast from Cairo's Tahrir Square where at the height of the Arab Spring, Watson and veteran cameraman Joe Duran filmed CNN's iconic and disturbing images of the "Battle of the Camel."
 And in 2010, he was part of CNN's award-winning team of reporters who landed in the earthquake-shattered capital of Port-au-Prince in Haiti.

 From his former base in Istanbul, Watson charted the deadly government crackdown on protesters in neighboring Syria and the country's descent into civil war.
 He made multiple trips into rebel-controlled parts of Syria, while also documenting the surge of refugees across the border into Turkey.
 He also reported on the ethnic and sectarian cleansing of hundreds of thousands of minority Christians and Yazidis in Iraq by the militant group known as ISIS.